 Software development methods

 There are generally two types of methods for developing software.
-Copyright law will extend to protect the ideas created under either method:
+Copyright law will extend to protect the ideas created under either method:-

-The software development process will begin with a detailed specification, and develop through design, coding and testing.
+- Waterfall method – the software development process will begin with a detailed specification, and develop through design, coding and testing.

-Detailed demand for the end product is typically not specified at the outset, but overall project scope and goals are agreed between parties.
+- Agile method – detailed demand for the end product is typically not specified at the outset, but overall project scope and goals are agreed between parties.

 There will be an assumption that software is owned by a contractor unless you can prove otherwise.
 Good evidence is a written contract detailing your ownership bearing in mind any verbal variations.
 In our experience it is when there is a sale of copyright that the issue becomes acute.
 An inability to establish ownership does impact on the value of the asset.